The Centre de recherches mathématiques

 The Centre de recherches mathématiques (CRM) is one of the most important mathematics research centres in the world.
 Founded in 1968 at the Université de Montréal, the CRM brings together the mathematical strengths of Quebec and other Canadian universities and organizes activities involving mathematicians from all over the world.
 The CRM is a global hub for the mathematical sciences.
 The dual structure on which the CRM is built — a demanding world-class programming alongside thirteen high-performance research laboratories — is unique in Canada.

-The CRM’s scientific staff includes some 240 regular members and welcomes more than 80 postdoctoral fellows and a large number of visiting scholars into its laboratories each year.
+The CRM’s scientific staff includes some 250 regular members and welcomes more than 80 postdoctoral fellows and a large number of visiting scholars into its laboratories each year.
+In addition, the thematic programs, schools and other scientific meetings attract more than 2000 participants per year to the CRM.

 The activities of the CRM and its laboratories play an important role in the training of young researchers and, as a privileged place for high-level scientific meetings, the CRM makes a major contribution to the advancement of international research collaborations in the mathematical sciences.

-The CRM is mainly funded by NSERC (Natural Sciences and Engineering Research Council of Canada), the FRQNT (Fonds de recherche du Québec – Nature et technologies), the Simons Foundation and the NSF (National Science Foundation).
-The CRM also receives strong support from its host institution, the Université de Montréal, and its partner universities: McGill University, UQAM, Concordia University, Université Laval, Université de Sherbrooke and University of Ottawa.
-In addition, endowment funds have been established thanks to the generosity of André Aisenstadt, Robert Langlands and Serge Bissonnette.
+The CRM is mainly funded by NSERC (Natural Sciences and Engineering Research Council of Canada), FRQNT (Fonds de recherche du Québec – Nature et technologies), the Simons Foundation, the Quebec Ministry of Finance, and the NSF (National Science Foundation).
+The CRM also receives strong support from its host institution, Université de Montréal, and its partner universities: Concordia University, Université Laval, McGill University, Université du Québec à Montréal and Université de Sherbrooke.
+In addition, endowment funds have been established thanks to the generosity of André Aisenstadt, Robert Langlands, Serge Bissonnette and Jacques Courtois.

 Activities and programs